openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Modifies an existing member using the values supplied in the listener object.

-  Octavia will pass in a member object with the fields to be updated.
+  Octavia will pass in the original member object which is the baseline for the update, and a member object with the fields to be updated.

   As of the writing of this specification the update member object may contain the following: